Deliciously Organic - Carrie Korem, FNTP

 Instructions

 1. Melt 4 tablespoons butter in Dutch over medium heat.
 Stir in celery, carrots, onions.
-Cover pot and reduce heat to low.
-Let vegetables cook for 30 minutes.
+Cover the pot and reduce the heat to low.
+Let the vegetables cook for 30 minutes.
 Remove the lid.
-Add potatoes and chicken stock and simmer 30 minutes until tender.
+Add the potatoes and chicken stock and simmer until tender, about 30 minutes.
 Stir in cream and sea salt.

 Photo Credit: Helene Dujardin